 Psychological Aftermath

 The trauma of being run over creates profound psychological wounds.
 Victims often develop PTSD, experiencing flashbacks, nightmares, and severe anxiety around traffic.
-Some become unable to cross streets or leave their homes.
+Some are so traumatized that they are unable to cross streets or leave their homes.
 This psychological dimension deserves equal attention in injury claims, as mental health treatment and therapy can extend for years beyond physical recovery.

-Legal representation becomes crucial in these cases because insurers often undervalue the full scope of crushing injuries, particularly delayed complications and psychological trauma that don’t appear on initial medical bills.
+Legal representation becomes crucial in these cases because insurers often undervalue the full scope of crushing injuries, particularly delayed complications and psychological trauma that don't appear on initial medical bills.
+With the right insurance coverage, these claims can be so detrimental to an insurance company’s pocket, that adjusters will try to undermine the value to save the insurance company thousands, if not millions of dollars.
 Understanding these injuries is essential when building a legal case, as the litigation process requires thorough documentation of every consequence.

 How to Litigate a Pedestrian Run Over Accident Case

-Litigation may become necessary when settlement negotiations fail or the driver’s insurance company refuses to offer a fair resolution.
+Litigation may become necessary when settlement negotiations fail, the driver’s insurance company refuses to offer a compensatory settlement, or it refuses to tender the policy limits which could have adequately protected their insured.
 Taking a pedestrian run over accident case to court requires strategy, preparation, and a detailed understanding of personal injury law.
 Each stage plays a key role in assessing whether the victim secures fair compensation.

 Filing the Lawsuit

-The litigation process formally begins when your lawyer files a complaint in civil court.
-This legal document outlines your injuries, the facts of the incident, and the damages you seek.
-The defendant, usually the driver or their insurer, must then file a response, either admitting or denying the allegations.
+The litigation process formally begins when your attorney files a Complaint in civil court.
+This legal document pleads the cause of action, outlines the facts of the incident, your injuries, and the damages you seek.
+Any potential defendant named in the Complaint must then file an Answer, or response, to the Complaint.

-Filing promptly is critical because every state has a statute of limitations, a time limit for bringing personal injury lawsuits.
+Filing the Complaint promptly is critical because every state has a statute of limitations– a time limit for filing personal injury lawsuits.
 If the deadline passes, the court will dismiss the case regardless of its merits.
 A pedestrian accident lawyer ensures the claim is filed within the correct timeframe and includes every liable party.

 Discovery Phase